 Rush into hiring someone and you are almost certainly guaranteed to not get the best.
 Curating a great team takes work and careful planning, and the absence of this can lead to devastating consequences for your company.

 Even when recruiting high-level candidates, remember first to focus on your firm’s long-term goals and to take time to plan out your long-term strategy and budget allocations to keep your hiring goals on track.
 Furthermore, onboarding goals must be clearly defined, because even high-level candidates will need some care and attention for the first few months.
+Good recruiting software can help greatly with all these processes.

 5. Don’t shy away from video